SammyWhamy/disdb/README.md

 ### Features:
 - A simple key value database
+- Keys with TTL stored as Guild Events
+- Values stored in the cover image of events
 - Entirely hosted in Discord
 - Horrible performance
 - Dirt poor security